ncsa/hydro_documentation/docs/source/user-guide/file-mgmt.rst

    .. image:: images/file-mgmt/globus-illinois-research-storage-info-services-allow.png

-   You should then get dropped back into the “File Manger” view and be able to see your home directory in the explorer window
+   You should then get dropped back into the “File Manger” view and be able to see your home directory in the explorer window.

    .. image:: images/file-mgmt/hydro-globus-file-manager.png

 #.
-In a similar manner (in the right half of the **File Manger** view), search for and authenticate to the collection you are planning to transfer data to/from
+In a similar manner (in the right half of the **File Manger** view), search for and authenticate to the collection you are planning to transfer data to/from.
 #.
 Use the GUI to transfer the data; you can choose transfer settings.
-Also on the left is a button to view your current transfer activity
+Also on the left is a button to view your current transfer activity.

    .. image:: images/file-mgmt/globus-activity-transfer.png